 Conversion table for hardness values and tensile strength:

-The new Imprintec indentation method according to DIN SPEC 4864 solves these limitations of the conversion table for hardness values and tensile strength according to DIN EN ISO 18265: You receive all important key figures in one test procedure!
+The new imprinting method according to DIN SPEC 4864 from Imprintec solves these limitations of the conversion table for hardness values and tensile strength according to DIN EN ISO 18265: You receive all important key figures in one test procedure!

-Learn more about how the Imprintec indentation method avoids the disadvantages of the conversion from hardness to tensile strength and contact us directly:
+Learn more about how the Imprintec imprint process avoids the disadvantages of converting hardness to tensile strength and contact us directly:

-Frequently asked first questions about the process of converting hardness into tensile strength
+Frequently asked initial questions about the indentation method compared to the conversion from hardness to tensile strength

-In principle, all metallic materials can be tested that deform plastically and create a throw-up at the edge of the test impression when a test probe penetrates.
-Under the topic Materials you will find an overview of all materials that have been verified so far.
+In principle, all metallic materials can be tested that deform plastically and produce an impact in the edge area of the test indentation when a test probe penetrates.
+Under the topic Materials you will find an overview of all materials verified so far.

-A look at the rerating table for hvalues and train strength: The previous reshy of hardness in trainstrength in detail
+A look at the conversion table for hardness values and tensile strength:

+The previous conversion from hardness to tensile strength in detail

-Known is the conversion of hardness to tensile strength by DIN EN ISO 18265, for which results from empirical work for the conversion of hardness to tensile strength were used.
-The basis were statistically verified hardness tests and tensile tests.
+The conversion of hardness into tensile strength is known from DIN EN ISO 18265, for which results from empirical work were used to convert hardness into tensile strength.
+The basis was statistically proven hardness tests and tensile tests.
 The most common methods are the Rockwell, Brinell and Vickers methods.
-The conversion table for hardness values and tensile strength is of great importance, as it saves the more complex, cost-intensive and destructive testing with a tensile testing machine.
+The conversion table for hardness values and tensile strength is of great importance, as it saves the more time-consuming, cost-intensive and destructive testing with a tensile testing machine.
 However, there are limits to the conversion.

-Material limitations in the conversion table according to DIN EN ISO 18265
+Material restrictions in the conversion table according to DIN EN ISO 18265

-The conversion of Rockwell (HRC), Brinell (HB) and Vickers hardness (HV) into tensile strength is valid according to the standard:
+According to the standard, the conversion of Rockwell hardness (HRC), Brinell hardness (HB) and Vickers hardness (HV) into tensile strength applies to:

 - Cast steel